Nishant-Sarambale-123/aws-devops-zero-to-hero/SQS&SNS.md

 ## **1. What is SNS?**

+SNS (Simple Notification Service) is a service that sends one message to many receivers at the same time.
+It is used for notifications, alerts, and broadcasting events to multiple systems.

 SNS is a **pub/sub messaging service** used for broadcasting messages to many subscribers simultaneously.

 ### **Why it is used**